NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 # Introduction

-**DISCLAIMER:** The authors wish to apologize for the current state of the document, which is in a bit of a rough and somewhat inconsistent shape.
-It contains multiple different approaches for similar tasks, some of which are described spread out over the document.
-We will work with the DNSOP working group to improve on this.

 The content of a DNS zone is synchronized amongst its primary and secondary nameservers using AXFR and IXFR.
 However, the list of zones served by the primary (called a catalog in [@!RFC1035]) is not automatically synchronized